vicwomg/pikaraoke/README.md

 cd pikaraoke
 ```

-If you plan to run in auto-launch headed mode, you need to install Chrome browser.
+If you plan to run the splash screen in auto-launch headed mode, you also need to install Chrome browser.
+On raspberry pi, Chromium should be installed already, which also works fine.

 ### Raspberry pi / Linux / OSX